zixuan75/react-project/contributing.md

 ## Have some issues?

-If you have issues, please feel free to open a issue at my repository [right here](https://github.com/zixuan75/react-project/issues).
+If you have any issues, please feel free to open a issue at my repository [right here](https://github.com/zixuan75/react-project/issues).

 Be sure to follow the issue templates.